cabal-club/cable/wire.md

 ```
 field      | type              | desc
 -----------+-------------------+-------------------------------------
+msg_len    | varint            | number of bytes in this message
 msg_type   | varint (=0)       |
 req_id     | u8[4]             | id this is in response to
 hash_count | varint            | number of hashes in the response